Total Lunar Eclipse on 7 September 2025

 01.09.2025

-On the night of September 7-8, 2025, the inhabitants of Earth will witness one of the most spectacular astronomical phenomena — a total lunar eclipse, also known as the "Blood Moon".
-According to astronomers' calculations, 88% of the planet's population will have the opportunity to see at least part of the total phase, making it a truly global phenomenon.
+On the night of 7-8 September 2025, people across the Earth will witness one of the most spectacular astronomical phenomena — a total lunar eclipse, also known as a "Blood Moon".
+According to astronomers' calculations, around 88% of the world's population will have the opportunity to observe at least part of the total phase, making it a truly global phenomenon.

 Mechanism and Uniqueness of the Phenomenon

-A total lunar eclipse occurs when the Earth is positioned exactly between the Sun and the Moon, casting a shadow on its natural satellite.
-Unlike a solar eclipse, a lunar eclipse is visible from the entire night side of the Earth.
+A total lunar eclipse occurs when the Earth is positioned exactly between the Sun and the Moon, casting its shadow onto its natural satellite.
+Unlike a solar eclipse, a lunar eclipse is visible from anywhere on the night side of the Earth.
 The uniqueness of the September 2025 eclipse lies in its depth, or magnitude, which will be 1.362.
-This means the Moon will plunge deep enough into the dark central part of the Earth's shadow (the umbra) to acquire an intense copper-red hue.
+This means the Moon will plunge deep enough into the dark central part of the Earth's shadow (the umbra) and take on an intense copper-red hue.

-This "blood" moon effect is caused by Rayleigh scattering of sunlight in the Earth's atmosphere.
-The short-wavelength blue rays are scattered, while the long-wavelength red rays are refracted by the atmosphere and illuminate the Moon's surface, creating the characteristic crimson glow.
-The duration of this total phase will be 1 hour, 22 minutes, and 3 seconds.
+This "blood moon" effect is caused by Rayleigh scattering of sunlight in the Earth's atmosphere.
+The short-wavelength blue light is scattered, while the long-wavelength red light is refracted by the atmosphere and illuminates the Moon's surface, giving it the characteristic crimson glow.
+The total phase will last 1 hour, 22 minutes, and 3 seconds.

-The best conditions for observing its entire duration will be in most of Russia (except the Far East), Australia, Central Asia, Japan, and Eastern Africa.
-Residents of Europe will see the moonrise already immersed in shadow, creating a spectacular view of a red disk appearing over the horizon.
-Observers in North and South America will miss this phenomenon.
+The best conditions for observing its entire duration will be in most of Russia (excluding the Far East), Australia, Central Asia, Japan, and Eastern Africa.
+Residents of Europe will witness the Moon rising already immersed in shadow, creating a spectacular view of a red disc appearing above the horizon.
+Observers in North and South America will miss this event entirely.

-As a global event, the eclipse occurs at the same moment worldwide, with only the local time differing.
+As with all global astronomical events, the eclipse occurs at the same moment worldwide, with only the local time differing.

 In Moscow time (MSK, UTC+3), the timing of the phases will be as follows: